AlgyJr/ios_guides/Navigation-Controller.md

 found [here][arc2].

-* The `navigationItem` property of `NameController` is used by the navigation controller to to determine what to display in the navigation bar when `NameController` is on top of the navigation stack.
+* The `navigationItem` property of `NameController` is used by the navigation controller to determine what to display in the navigation bar when `NameController` is on top of the navigation stack.
 This provides us with a convenient hook to customize the content of the navigation bar.
-More on this can found below in discussion of customizing the navigation bar's appearance [below](#customizing-the-appearance-of-navigation-bar).
+More on this can be found below in discussion of customizing the navigation bar's appearance [below](#customizing-the-appearance-of-navigation-bar).